Maserati Quattroporte saloon

 Spacious boot and more generous rear legroom

-The new Quattroporte is a much longer car than the model it replaces, which greatly improves rear legroom and boot space.
-Passengers in the back seats can stretch out and while a three-seat rear bench comes as standard, you can have a more luxurious two-seat set-up instead if you want.
-The boot holds 530 litres of luggage – 80 litres more than the old car – but you can fold the rear seats down if you need to carry something larger.
+The latest Quattroporte is a much longer car than the model it replaces, which greatly improves rear legroom and boot space.
+Passengers in the back seats can stretch out and while a three-seat rear bench comes as standard, alternatively you can choose a more luxurious two-seat set-up with a big centre armrest.
+The boot can hold 530 litres of luggage – 80 litres more than the old car – and you can fold the rear seats down if you need to carry something larger.

 Reliability & safety

 Engines and chassis are new, but thoroughly tested

 Both petrol engines offered in the Maserati Quattroporte were new for this model.
 That may sound worrying, but millions of miles of testing before going on sale means they'll probably be hardy enough – although Italian cars don't have the best reputation for reliability.
 Interior quality is impressive, so you won't find any flimsy plastics.

 The Quattroporte hasn't been through the Euro NCAP crash tests, but a strong, high-tech body, a long list of active safety systems and a generous amount of airbags mean it's likely to perform well in a crash.

 Price, value for money & options